Skiing and snowboarding in Japan for first timers

 This will be dependent on how long you have for your holiday and what other sites you want to see while in Japan.
 At the very least we’d recommend spending some time in Tokyo as well as Osaka/Kyoto.

-FYI – we spent a week in Tokyo then a week in Osaka with trips to Kyoto followed by a week in the snow.
+We have done a number of different trips to the snow and if you are a keen skiier then you will know what your family likes to do for skiing holidays.
+If you are a first timer then this is what we did for our kids first trip.
+We spent a week in Tokyo then a week in Osaka with trips to Kyoto followed by a week in the snow.
 We stayed four nights in Nozawa Onsen.
 The first day, we settled in and organised our gear, the next two days were lessons (although only one for me after a trip to the hospital and a cast for broken bones!)
 We had planned another day on the slopes but the kids were keen to check out the monkeys so we went for a day trip to see them.
 We then continued the snow adventure and stayed one night in the magical Ginzan Onsen and then one night in Zao Onsen to see the snow monsters before coming back to Tokyo for Sumo and our flights home.
 All up, although we spent a week in the snow, we only had two days snowboarding.
-The kids really loved it and are keen to go snowboarding again.
-It was enough time for them to become quite confident but they were also keen to be tourists and check out the area and so was I!
+The kids really loved it and so we have been a back a few times since.
+The two days for this trip was enough time for them to become quite confident but they were also keen to be tourists and check out the area and so was I!

 Find accommodation

 In snow season accommodation options can be pricey, particularly with a large family.
 Think about what suits your family.
-Do you want a hotel where meals are included or would you prefer self contained accommodation and washer/dryer facilities?
+Do you want a hotel where meals are included (‘half board’ means that dinner and breakfast are included) or would you prefer self contained accommodation and facilities for your own meals?
 Would you prefer a western bed after a day on the slopes or can you manage tatami mat/Japanese style rooms?
-Do you need a second room to put kids to sleep in at night? (note if you see ‘half board’ on accommodation options this means that dinner and breakfast are included).
+Do you need a second room to put kids to sleep in at night?
+Do you want a hotel that has a shuttle to the ski slopes or will you have a car?

 If you are after self contained accommodation we tend to use booking.com or Airbnb.